An extensive guide of French Bulldog colors and patterns - TomKings Blog

 Red fawn Frenchies

 Red fawn French Bulldogs are essentially the same as red Frenchies with a reddish shade of fawn color, but their coat has a sort of ashy shine.
+This subtle ash-tinted shade is rarer than standard red, so puppies in this color are often priced slightly higher.
 These puppies also tend to have a black mask and dark markings around their eyes and ears.

 Red fawn color French Bulldog TomKings Puppies